SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/cloudflare.md

 ```

-## Install the Cloudflare App
+## Collecting Logs for Cloudflare

 This application has been developed and is supported by Cloudflare.
 In case of technical questions, please review the technical [documentation](https://developers.cloudflare.com/logs/) for Cloudflare logs or email analytics@cloudflare.com.

+This section shows you how to set up a Hosted Collector and specify a Sumo Logic Source.

+### Set up a Hosted Collector and specify a Sumo Logic Source

+This section provides instructions for setting up a Hosted Collector and specify a Sumo Logic Source.

+### Prerequisites

+To send Cloudflare logs to Sumo Logic, you must first configure Cloudflare Logs to send logs to AWS S3 using [Logpush](https://developers.cloudflare.com/logs/logpush) or [Logpull](https://developers.cloudflare.com/logs/logpull-api/).

+To set up a Hosted Collector and specify a Sumo Logic Source, do the following:

+1. Follow the instructions for [Configuring a Hosted Collector in Sumo Logic to start collecting logs](/docs/send-data/configure-hosted-collector).
+2. Follow the instructions for [Configure an Amazon S3 Source in Sumo Logic](/docs/send-data/Sources/sources-hosted-collectors/Amazon-Web-Services/AWS-S3-Source).
+When setting up an S3 Source, it's important to specify the correct timestamp field.
+Follow the next steps to do so.
+3. Click **Advanced**, if the settings are not already shown.
+4. For Timestamp Format, select **Specify a format** and enter the following:
+   * **Format:** `yyyy-MM-dd'T'HH:mm:ss'Z'`
+   * **Timestamp Locator:** `\"EdgeStartTimestamp\"\s*:\s*\"(.*)\"`
+5. Click **Test**.
+A Test Timestamp Parsing dialog appears.
+6. Enter a sample log message in the Test Timestamp Parsing dialog, such as the following, and then click **Test**: **"EdgeStartTimestamp":"2018-12-19T23:38:10Z"**.
+A dialog confirming that your timestamp format matched should appear.
+7. Click **Done** and then click **Save** to save the timestamp parsing to the source.

+## Installing the Cloudflare App

+This application has been developed and is supported by Cloudflare.
+In case of technical questions, please review the technical [documentation](https://developers.cloudflare.com/logs/) for Cloudflare logs or email analytics@cloudflare.com.

 This section has instructions for installing the Cloudflare App for Sumo and descriptions of each of the dashboards.

-Now that you have set up log and metric collection, you can install the Cloudflare App, and use its pre-configured searches and [dashboards](#Dashboards).
+Now that you've set up log and metric collection, you can install the Cloudflare App, and use its pre-configured searches and [dashboards](#viewing-dashboards).

 To install the app, do the following: